navidZee/interview-question-by-chatGPT/README.md

-# Interview question using ChatGPT
+# Interview Question Using ChatGPT